-January 2017 — Acquired into the collection to The Library Project, run by the PhotoIreland Foundation, Dublin (Ireland).
+January 2017 — Acquired into the The Library Project collection, run by the PhotoIreland Foundation, Dublin (Ireland).

 December 2016 — Selected one of the best 2016 photobooks by UHCSEAS – The Center of South East Asia Studies from the University of Hawaii.

-December 2016 — Invited to participate at Feria de Libros de Fotos de Autor – Felifa, Buenos Aires (Argentina).
+December 2016 — Exhibited at Feria de Libros de Fotos de Autor – Felifa, Buenos Aires (Argentina).

 November 2016 — Invited at Design Katha, in Colombo part of the Sri Lanka Design Festival.

-November 2016 — Selected at the Lisbon’s PhotoBook Fair (Portugal).
+November 2016 — Exhibited at the Lisbon’s PhotoBook Fair.

-September 2016 — Finalist during the photobook market at Encontros da Imagem International Photography Festival in Braga (Portugal).
+September 2016 — Exhibited at Encontros da Imagem International Photography Festival in Braga (Portugal).